Top Website Builder Software: Which One Actually Makes Sense for Your Business

 Squarespace: Best for Design-First Businesses

-All annual plans include a free custom domain for the first year.
-After that, domain renewals cost $20-70/year depending on the extension.
-Most websites choose Basic or Core-the difference comes down to transaction fees and marketing tools.
+All annual plans include a free custom domain the first year.
+Renewals run $20-70/year depending on the extension.

 For a deeper dive on costs, check out our Squarespace pricing guide or see how it compares to Wix.